-The Global RM Leader is responsible for establishing a consistent risk management framework around the globe and coordinating risk management across EY.
+The Global RM Leader is responsible for establishing a globally consistent risk management framework and coordinating risk management across EY.

 Member firm professionals are appointed to lead risk management initiatives (supported by other staff and professionals), including coordinating with the service lines on such matters.